sandramsc/EarthquakeDataViz--Python-Folium/README.md

    [Earthquake data set from USGS-past day](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.csv)

 ## Vizualising the map on loacal machine
+- Clone git repository
-- After cloning the git repository navigate to the map.html file to open the file in your browser
+- Open map.html file in your browser
 - The map.html contains the Leaflet.js/JavaScript dependencies required to display the map

   ## Sample Example